-- MUST USE CRUTCHES to maintain TOE TOUCH/HEEL TOUCH weight bearing x 6-8 weeks. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Do Not place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.
+- Elevate the operative leg to chest level whenever possible to decrease swelling. - Do Not place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.

-5. Brace
+5. BRACE

-- Your brace should be worn fully extended (straight) at all times (day and night - except for exercises) until otherwise informed by the physician after the first post-operative visit. - Remove brace for flexion (bending) exercises done in a non-weight bearing position (i.e. lying or sitting). - Remove brace for shower.
+- Your brace should be worn fully extended (straight) at all times (day and night - except for exercises) until otherwise informed by the physician after the first postoperative visit. - Remove brace for flexion (bending) exercises done in a non-weight bearing position (i.e. lying or sitting). - · Remove brace for shower.

-6. Ice Therapy
+6. ICE THERAPY

-- Begin immediately after surgery - Use icing machine continuously or ice packs (if machine not prescribed) every 2 hours for 20 minutes daily until your first postoperative visit - remember to keep arm supported while icing - DonJoy Ice Man/ Ice Machine may be used. - Use unit as frequently as tolerated x 14 days - Unit is programmed hour on/hour off continuous of compression and ice alternating - If braced Loosen brace to avoid added pressure
+- Begin immediately after surgery - Use icing machine continuously or ice packs (if machine not prescribed) every 2 hours for 20 minutes daily until your first postoperative visit remember to keep arm supported while icing - DonJov Ice Machine may be used. - Use unit as frequently as tolerated x 14 days - Unit is programmed hour on/hour off continuous of compression and ice alternating - If braced Loosen brace to avoid added pressure

-7. Exercise
+7. EXERCISE

-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first postoperative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed.

-- Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after your first postoperative visit.
-You will be given a script for this at that time
+- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first postoperative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin 7-10 days after surgery.
+Please call the therapy location of your choice to schedule appointments.